mchen04/Grantify.ai/README.md

 - `npm run clear-grants`: Clear all grants from the database
 - `npm run update-schema`: Update the database schema (requires manual SQL execution)

+## Deployment

+For deployment instructions, see:
+- [Vercel Deployment Guide](docs/vercel-deployment.md) - For deploying the frontend
+- [Backend Deployment](docs/vercel-deployment.md#deploy-backend-separately) - For deploying the backend API

 ## Documentation

 For more detailed information, see the documentation in the `docs/` directory: